rimsey1/docs/pages/custom-connectors/08-scripting.md

 *Note: [Mergefield] above represents fields inserted by Cyclr in **Step Setup** when choosing **Type a Value** and selecting from the dropdowns.*

+If you're finding your inline script is becoming complex, or it's being used on multiple fields, you may want to consider using Step Script instead.
+Beyond just the added readability, there may also be a performance advantage.

+### Step Script

+Step Script is used when you want to want to make more complex changes to data.

+If you're working on a Cycle in the Builder and need to perform a change to some data, click the Step Setup button on a Step then expand the Advanced Settings area and enter some Script to tie in to Cyclr's [Events](#events) as described below.

+This is generally easier to read than multiple inline scripts and as mentioned above, there may be a performance advantage to using one set of Step Script instead of multiple inline scripts.

+### Connector Script

+If you're building a Custom Connector you also have the option to add script directly to the Connector's definition.

+This is done in the Script section of the Connector builder, either at the top level or within individual methods.

 ### Event Handlers